jinghuazhao/PW-pipeline/README.md

 ```
 ### Input

-The input will be GWAS summary statistics [described here](https://github.com/jinghuazhao/SUMSTATS) **in that order without the header**,
+The input will be GWAS summary statistics described at [SUMSTATS](https://github.com/jinghuazhao/SUMSTATS) **in that order without the header**,

 ### Output